Bartleby2718/MedallionShell/notes.md

 >
 > So, in your case, when you run npm in Git Bash, it sees the #!/usr/bin/env bash shebang and knows to use bash to interpret the script.
 But when you try to run npm directly in Windows (like in your C# code), Windows doesn’t know what to do with it because it doesn’t have a .cmd or .exe extension.

 I'm inclined towards opting out of this additional Git Bash logic by using only the files with the extension that's in the `PATHEXT` environment variable (e.g. `.exe`, `.bat`, `.cmd`).
 That'll still allow `C:\Program Files\nodejs\npm.cmd` to be picked up and run `npm --version` successfully.
-Let me know if this
+Let me know if